MWest2020/openregister/website/docs/Tutorials/clientRegisters.md

 ---
-title: European Client Register Standard
+title: European Client Register
 sidebar_position: 1
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# European Client Register Standard
+# European Client Register

 ## Project Introduction

-The European Client Register Standard is a collaborative initiative between Open Register, Nextcloud, and government agencies from France and Germany.
+The European Client Register is a collaborative initiative between Open Register, Nextcloud, and government agencies from France and Germany.
 This project aims to transform European standards and definitions into a practical, interoperable register that can be used by governments throughout Europe to store and manage client data in a standardized way.

 ### European Collaboration